jonashackt/spring-boot-graalvm/README.md

 And as resource files like `application.properties` also need to be registered at build time, the Feature covers those too.

-### Disable usage of GCLIB proxies
+### Disable usage of CGLIB proxies

-With Spring Boot 2.2 GCLIB proxies are no longer necessary - it introduces the new `proxyBeanMethods` option to avoid GCLIB processing.
+With Spring Boot 2.2 CGLIB proxies are no longer necessary - it introduces the new `proxyBeanMethods` option to avoid CGLIB processing.
 Let's have a look at our [SpringBootHelloApplication.java](src/main/java/io/jonashackt/springbootgraal/SpringBootHelloApplication.java):

 ```java
 @SpringBootApplication(proxyBeanMethods = false)